philipstubbs13/swish-analytics-challenge/README.md

 - Filter data by position, stat type, and or market status (suspended or not).
 - A search bar that filters on player name or team name.
 - An indication of whether a market is suspended or not.

+  A market is suspended if any of these 3 cases are true

+  1. marketSuspended = 1 for that market in the props dataset.
+  2. That market’s optimal line does not exist in the alternates dataset.
+For example, Jordan Poole points.
+  3. That market exists in the alternates dataset, but none of the 3 probabilities for the optimal line are greater than 40%.
+For example, Steph Curry steals.
+His optimal line is 1, but the under, push, and over probs are each under .4

 - Manually suspend or release.

 ### <a name="api"></a> About the API